 It all starts with your resume.
 Prepare yourself - before writing your resume research the company you want to work for.
 Such information will help you to adapt your resume more effectively to each specific job and use proper examples illustrating your achievements.

-Depending on length of work experience, most employers in the USA prefer one to two page resume printed in reverse-chronological order - starting with what you have done most recently.
+Depending on the length of work experience, most employers in the USA prefer one to two-page resume printed in reverse-chronological order - starting with what you have done most recently.

 The aim of your resume should be to persuade job recruiters to invite you for a job interview.
 Therefore, your resume is a marketing tool, which should be adapted to the market in which you intend to use it.
 Write an introduction that contains many power keywords and action verbs.
 Scanners that are programmed to select specific words notice these keywords.

 Start your USA resume with your name, address and e-mail address.
 Often resumes are kept on file for long periods, so any contact details you give have to remain accurate in the long term.
-A daytime phone number, with the international access code, are most important ones.
+A daytime phone number, with the international access code, is the most important one.